 - The court can raise your bail amount, even if you’ve already posted bail.

-Additionally, if released on your own recognizance, the court may charge you a bail fee when you finally appear in court.
+Additionally, if released on your recognizance, the court may charge you a bail fee when you finally appear in court.

 What Can ABC Bail Bonds Do If You Jump Bail?

-If you worked with us here at ABC Bail Bonds, then we covered the cost of your bail under the condition that you appear at all your assigned court dates.
-If you don’t show up, the court will notify us of your delinquency, and your bond is then in default.
+If you worked with us here at ABC Bail Bonds, we covered the cost of your bail under the condition that you appear at all your assigned court dates.
+If you don’t show up, the court will notify us of your delinquency, and your bond will default.
 After that, we have a certain number of days to get you into court.

 What If The Person You Bailed Out Skips Bail?

-If you bailed someone out and they subsequently jumped or skipped bail, then you’re at risk of losing your collateral and bond payment.
-That’s right, even if you bail someone else out, you’re responsible for their court appearance.
+If you bailed someone out and they subsequently jumped or skipped bail, you’re at risk of losing your collateral and bond payment.
+That’s right, even if you bail someone out, you’re responsible for their court appearance.
 After all, by bailing them out, you vouched for their trustworthiness.
 So don’t bail someone out if you’re afraid they’ll skip or jump bail.
 The risk is just not worth the reward.

 Need Bail?
 Contact Us Here At ABC Bail Bonds!

 Now, we understand that all this talk about the punishments and consequences for skipping bail can put you off the bail industry altogether.
-However, don’t let this kind of stuff scare you away from bail bonds agencies like us here at ABC Bail Bonds.
+However, don’t let this stuff scare you away from bail bonds agencies like us here at ABC Bail Bonds.
 Without the bail industry, most people wouldn’t be able to afford bail in the first place.
 So, if you need help with bail or wish to learn even more about the consequences of skipping bail, then contact us right away.
 We’re always standing by to help!